GET ACTIVE

 When we evaluate your answers, we can see who has how much to do with whom.
 It is very important that the other classmates cannot see which people you have chosen.

 In a school, everyone is connected somehow.
 In such a social network, all of you are important.
-Through your data, we can indirectly recognize who is particularly important to YOU in this network and invite these students to participate in prevention.
+Through your data, we can indirectly recognize who is particularly important to YOU in this network and invite some of these students to participate in intervention.
 We then want to talk to them about the topics that are important to all of you and therefore affect the whole network.

 Do you have questions?